-- Few unidentified apps appear on your device
+- A few unidentified apps appear on your device

 - The frequent appearance of annoying pop-ups

-- Presence of unknown bookmarks and plugins in your browser
+- The presence of unknown bookmarks and plugins in your browser

 If you happen to observe any of the above changes, you must not ignore them as your device could be affected by Spyware.